 Current server requirements are always listed on our website at www.intranetconnections.com/resources/software-requirements.

-The following are required to be installed on the web server prior to installation.
-Roles and Features:
+The following is required to be installed on the web server prior to installation.
+Roles and Features in Server Manager:

 - .NET Extensibility 3.5